 In English folklore, Puck, also known as Robin Goodfellow, is nature sprite, demon, or fairy.
 Shakespeare then adopted the name in his play “A Midsummer’s Night Dream”.
 And today, Puck from “GLEE” is giving new possibilities to this name.
 The meaning of Puck is ‘unsettled’.

-In the “Lord of the Rings”, Radagast, also known as the brown or Aiwendil, is one of the five Istari or Wizards send to the Middle Earth.
+In the “Lord of the Rings”, Radagast, also known as the brown or Aiwendil, is one of the five Istari or Wizards sent to Middle Earth.
 As compared to the other Wizards, Radagast held a low profile because he was concerned only with the well-being of plants and animals.

 Raven Grimmassi, best known for his work on Stregheria, is the co-directing elder for the Willow tradition of witchcraft.
 His best-known work to date is “Old World Witchcraft: Ancient Ways for Modern Days” and “Italian Witchcraft: The Old Religion of Southern Europe”.
 The name Raven means ‘crow’.